 A LIRP is a life insurance retirement plan that provides you with the tax-free advantages of a Roth IRA without all of the hassles.
-As Americans watch the national debt to spiral further out of control, there’s a growing sense of dread.
-In fact, as of July 2018, our nation has gone from a budget surplus to owing more than $21 trillion in debt.
+As Americans watch the national debt spiral further out of control, there’s a growing sense of dread.
+In fact, as of May 2019, our nation has gone from a budget surplus to being over $22 trillion in debt.

 A LIRP is not a one size fits all solution to retirement.
 We have a LIRP calculator that can help in providing future tax-free income projections.
 We have a LIRP fact finder or questionnaire that allows us to learn more about your goals.
 We can then build a LIRP around those goals.

 Since a LIRP is a life insurance policy there are expenses to consider.
 We build your policy with as little life insurance as possible.
 We base your death benefit on the amount of your contributions.
-When we know how much premium you want to pay we can solve for the minimum amount of death benefit we have to buy in order to keep your LIRP income tax free.
+When we know how much you want to save in your LIRP, we can solve for the minimum amount of death benefit we have to buy in order to keep your LIRP income tax free.

 We have reviewed the top indexed universal life insurance companies and the following are ones we feel are worthy to use for your LIRP: